 About this document

-This document contains a Software and Electronics activity for Work Experience students to complete on the BBC micro:bit platform.
+This document will guide your through a Software and Electronics activity to complete on the BBC micro:bit platform, as part of your Work Experience week.

 The task can be completed using either the Microsoft MakeCode block-based programming language, or the preferred Python.